 <Grid size={{ mobile: 12, desktop: 6 }} offset={{ mobile: 2, desktop: 4 }}>

-It will ensure the viewports for mobile and desktop screens are occupied according to given breakpoint values.
+It will ensure the viewports for mobile and desktop screens are occupied according to the given breakpoint values.

 If you need more details about migration to MUI Grid v2, please check the migration guide.